James Simon: Art Collector & Owner of The Nefertiti Bust

 Sign up to our Free Weekly Newsletter

-One of these should bring world fame to James Simon, as it later did to the Berlin museums: Ludwig Borchardt’s excavations in Tell el-Armana near the Egyptian capital, Cairo.
-It was there that Pharaoh Akhenaton around 1340 BC had built Achet-Aton, the new capital for his revolutionary monotheistic solar state.
+Ludwig Borchardt’s excavations in Tell el-Amarna near Cairo, the capital of Egypt, brought international recognition to James Simon, just as they did for the Berlin museums.
+It was there that Pharaoh Akhenaton around 1340 BCE built Achet-Aton, the new capital for his revolutionary monotheistic solar state.
 This excavation campaign was extremely successful.
 The main pieces of the numerous finds were portrait heads of various members of the royal family of Akhenaton made of stucco and the unusually well-preserved painted limestone bust of Nefertiti, who was the pharaoh’s main wife.
-Since Simon was the sole financier and had concluded a contract with the Egyptian government as a private individual, the German share of the finds passed into his personal possession.
+Since Simon was the sole financier and had concluded a contract with the Egyptian government as a private individual, the German share of the finds was passed into his personal possession.

 The Private Collector

-The James Simon Cabinet the Kaiser Friedrich Museum (Bode Museum), 1904, via State Museums of Berlin
+The James Simon Cabinet the Kaiser Friedrich Museum (Bode Museum), 1904.
+Source: State Museums of Berlin

 While James Simon is still primarily associated with the find of the bust of Nefertiti, his possessions contained far more treasures.
 Years before the bust of Nefertiti was discovered in 1911, the Jewish entrepreneur’s house had transformed into a kind of private museum.
 In the Wilhelminian era, private art collections were regarded as an opportunity to gain and represent social significance.
 Like many other nouveau riches, James Simon made use of this possibility.
 When the Jewish entrepreneur acquired his first painting by Rembrandt van Rijn he was only 34 years old.

 Art historian Wilhelm von Bode had always been an important advisor to the young art collector.
 Over many years a carefully selected and high-quality private collection with objects from different art genres was created by both men.
 In addition to antiquity, Simon was particularly enthusiastic about the Italian Renaissance.
-In a period of about 20 years, he had assembled a collection of paintings, sculptures, furniture and coins from the 15th to the 17th centuries.
+In a period of about 20 years, he had assembled a collection of paintings, sculptures, furniture, and coins from the 15th to the 17th centuries.
 All these treasures were stored in the private house of James Simon.
-With an appointment, visitors had the possibility to come there and see his belongings.
+With an appointment, visitors could come there and see his belongings.

-The Interior of the Neues Museum, 2019, via State Museums of Berlin
+The Interior of the Neues Museum, 2019.
+Source: State Museums of Berlin

-The idea of collecting art in order to make it accessible to other people has always been crucial for James Simon.
-This thought also underlies the donations he made to the Berlin museums, beginning in 1900.
+The idea of collecting art to make it accessible to other people was always crucial for James Simon.
+This thought also underlies the donations he made to the Berlin museums beginning in 1900.
 In the course of a new museum project, the 49-year-old donated his Renaissance collection to the state collections of Berlin.
 In 1904 the Kaiser-Friedrich-Museum, which is called the Bode Museum today, was opened.
 The museum was a central concern for Wilhelm von Bode for years and it was promoted by Kaiser Wilhelm II as a Prussian prestige project.

 Berlin / Zentralarchiv

-The Reinstallation of the James Simon Galerie in the Bode Museum, 2019, via State Museums of Berlin
+The Reinstallation of the James Simon Galerie in the Bode Museum, 2019.
+Source: State Museums of Berlin

 His last public intervention was a letter to the Prussian Minister of Culture in which he campaigned for the return of the bust of Nefertiti to Egypt.
 That, however, never happened.
 The bust of Nefertiti is still “a Berlin woman”, as the author Dietmar Strauch called the treasure in his book about James Simon.
 In 1933, after the beginning of the anti-Semitic dictatorship of the National Socialists in Germany and before World War II, the aforementioned inscription was removed, as were all other references to his donations.
 Today a bronze bust and a plaque commemorate the patron.